jibbs1703/Tickit-Data-Pipeline/README.md

 and alerting, ensuring pipeline reliability.

 - AWS Integration: The project seamlessly integrates with various AWS resources, including:
-1. EC2: Relaible and highly available computing for running the orchestrator.
+1. EC2: Reliable and highly available computing for running the orchestrator.

-1. S3: Scalable object storage for the Bronze, Silver, and Gold layers.
+2. S3: Scalable object storage for the Bronze, Silver, and Gold layers.

-1. Redshift: Scalable data warehouse used for providing a high-performance analytical database.
+3. Redshift: Scalable data warehouse used for providing a high-performance analytical database.

 ## Value
 This project serves as a valuable example of building a modern data lake on AWS using Airflow, showcasing best